|

 MELICENT:

-Variant of English Millicent, meaning "strong
+Variant spelling of English Millicent, meaning "strong

 worker."

-- MELISANDE:
+MELISANDE:

 Modern French form of Old Norman French Melisende,